biotope/biotope-element/README.md

 ## Using biotope-element
 To use `biotope-element`, you have to extend it with your custom class.

 After defining your class, you have to call the `register` function.
-This function comes with `biotope-element` and teaches the browser how to build your component.
 Here's a minimal example of a working component:

 ```javascript
 // my-button.js